moonlander70/mailservice/README.md

 # mail-service

-This app is currently under construction and will be ready soon.
-It will serve as an email integration app, with rudimentary fail over.
+This app serves as an email integration app, with a basic fail over between a primary and secondary provider.

+It is available on https://siteminder-mail.herokuapp.com/mail

 ## Tech Stack: